-I have luved the look of vintage mantels for always!
+I have loved the look of vintage mantels for always!
 Once we painted our walls and began to refresh the spaces, I found a perfect place for one, in our dining room.
-I thought a vintage mantel would really warm up the space, give me a pallet to decorate with, and it would be a piece that would add character and not take up too much floor space.
+I thought a Vintage fireplace mantel would really warm up the space, give me a pallet to decorate with, and it would be a piece that would add character and not take up too much floor space.

 It took an hour and a half to secure it to the roof of the car…

 Here is the vintage mantel when we first brought it into the house.
 It still needed to be installed onto the wall.
 I decided quickly that I didn’t need to do a thing to it!
-I luved it exactly how it was with the light blue-green touches and distress.
-Someone obviously had already put a lot of luv into this!!
+I loved it exactly how it was with the light blue-green touches and distress.
+Someone obviously had already put a lot of love into this!!

 Easy Vintage Fireplace Mantel Installation

 Hover and click on photo for details and slideshow of wall mounting.

 I layered some vintage windows that I found in Maine while thrifting this past summer and I found the white paper flowers at Anthropologie while shopping in Connecticut over Valentine’s Day.